-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

-Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Indirect costs Capital expenditures Capital allocation Acquisitions and divestments Assets Revenues: Risks included are increased operating costs that may reduce profit margins, reputational risks related to consumers seeking to purchase from sustainable companies, and supply chain disruptions from physical risks (whether acute or chronic) that could either cause products to not be available or shift consumer preferences.
-Time horizons for this element are short to medium-term.
-Direct costs: Risks from climate include rising operational costs from carbon regulation and/or rising energy costs, and chronic/acute physical risk impacts such as water scarcity and/or increased frequency of hurricanes.
-Case study: We seek to dedicate funding for costs associated with achieving Health for Humanity 2020 goals, including our goal to conduct a comprehensive water risk assessment at 100% of manufacturing/R&D locations and implement resource protection plans at the high-risk sites.
-A site is only considered as achieving the goal if it receives budget to implement the protection plans that result from the outcome of the water risk assessment.
-Time horizons for this element range from short to long term depending on the goal.
+Financial Description of influence planning elements that have influenced Row Revenues Revenues: Risks included are increased operating costs that may reduce profit margins, reputational risks related to consumers seeking to purchase from sustainable companies, and supply 1 Direct costs chain disruptions from physical risks (whether acute or chronic) that could either cause products to not be available or shift consumer preferences.
+Time horizons for this element are short to Indirect medium- term.
+Direct costs: Risks from climate include rising operational costs from carbon regulation and/or rising energy costs, and chronic/acute physical risk impacts such as water scarcity costs and/or increased frequency of hurricanes.
+Case study: We seek to dedicate funding for costs associated with achieving Health for Humanity 2020 goals, including our goal, which we have Capital achieved, to conduct a comprehensive water risk assessment at 100% of manufacturing/R&D locations and implement resource protection plans at the high-risk sites.
+A site is only considered expenditures as achieving the goal if it receives budget to implement the protection plans that result from the outcome of the water risk assessment.
+Time horizons for this element range from short to long Capital term depending on the goal.
 Indirect Costs: We have budgeted ongoing programs such as our Sustainable Procurement Program and our CDP Supply Chain Program involvement.
-Time horizons for this element are in the short-medium term.
-Capital expenditures: Risks from climate change are factored into our financial planning process through our implementation of a \$40 million CO2 Capital Relief Program for carbon and water-reducing projects.
+Time allocation horizons for this element are in the short-medium term.
+Capital expenditures: Risks from climate change are factored into our financial planning process through our implementation of a \$40 Acquisitions million CO2 Capital Relief Program for carbon and water-reducing projects.
 Time horizons for this element are medium-long term.
-Acquisitions & Divestments: While climate change is not a distinct line item when reviewing risks for an acquisition, all acquisitions are reviewed for their adherence to existing J&J programs and processes, including climate-related risks such as carbon taxes/ litigation and water risk assessments.
+Acquisitions & Divestments: While climate change is not a and distinct line item when reviewing risks for an acquisition, all acquisitions are reviewed for their adherence to existing J&J programs and processes, including climate-related risks such as carbon divestments taxes/ litigation and water risk assessments.
 In general, these risks would not rank in the top 20% of risks presented to the Board of Directors.
-Time horizons for this element are short-me
+Time horizons for this element are short-medium Assets term.
+Assets: Risks and opportunities from climate changes have factored into asset financial planning processes through existing processes for capital allocation and Business Continuity Planning.
+Time horizons for this element are short-medium term.